AmElmo/trash_detector-wall-e/Readme.md

 A complete list of potential datasets considered: https://github.com/AgaMiko/waste-datasets-review

-## 2. 🧹 Data cleaning & preprocessing
+## 2. 🧹 Data cleaning, merging & preprocessing

 The 2 datasets used did not have the same split of categories.
 We combined them to form 7 unique categories commonly used for recycling purposes:
 1. Paper